IT Services Operating Plan

 Just as importantly, it is meant to inform the Queen’s community of all the ongoing activities within IT Services.
 Such information-sharing has historically enhanced collaboration.

-For the first time, IT Services is leveraging a web-based, dynamic tool to allow for updates to specific fields throughout the year.
+We are leveraging a web-based, dynamic tool to allow for updates to specific fields throughout the year.
 Also, newly approved activities will be added to the table quarterly.